NicolasMagain/nicolasmagain.github.io/friends.md

 <p> The website of the great phycologist <a href="https://eterlova.weebly.com/"> Elizaveta Terlova</a>
 <br /> The very impressive page of <a href="https://kohsuanchen.wixsite.com/fungi">Chen Ko Hsuan's</a> lab.
+<br /> The extremely impressive website of the great <a href="https://www.pardodelahoz.com/">Carlos J. Pardo De la Hoz</a>.
 <br /> The website of the cool lichenologist <a href="https://imedeirosbotany.wordpress.com/"> Ian Medeiros</a>
+<br /> The very nice page of <a href="http://romaindarnajoux.alwaysdata.net/">Romain Darnajoux</a>, biogeochemist.
 <br /> The page of the <a href="http://lutzonilab.org/"> Lutzoni lab</a> website. </p>

   <p>